xqzheng-yuki/splicing-dysregulation-pipeline/docs/README.md

 #### a.
 Create Decoy and Build Salmon Index

-We adapted the default [decoy sequence generation process](https://github.com/COMBINE-lab/SalmonTools/blob/master/scripts/generateDecoyTranscriptome.sh) (`generateDecoyTranscriptome.sh`) to include intronic regions, where potential alternative splicing events may occur.
+We adapted the default [decoy sequence generation process](https://github.com/COMBINE-lab/SalmonTools/blob/master/scripts/generateDecoyTranscriptome.sh) (`src/generateDecoyTranscriptome.sh`) to include intronic regions, where potential alternative splicing events may occur.

 The Salmon index building step is executed using a separate shell script (`salmon-index.sh`) to clearly separate workflow steps.